5/16/2024

 Michael Roper

-Well, I think part of the key to it is, you know, as we should.
-So there's two types of trades we've talked about in the past, right?
+Well, I think part of the key to it is, you know, as we should, so there's two types of trades we've talked about in the past, right?
 You've got, and they're not very scientifically, it's large trades and small trades, you know, right?
-So your large trades are more like, you know, entire cargo ships or smaller trades are the containers, right?
-For lack of better definition.
-A lot of the orders that were going into China were the larger trades, right?
+So your large trades are more like, you know, entire cargo ships, your smaller trades are the containers, right?
+For lack of better definition. a lot of the orders that were going into China were the larger trades, right?
 Which tend to have smaller margins than the container type of trades.
-So as we shift more into the container trades, and the smaller types of trades that we're generating through Latam and Brazil and those type of things, you should start seeing some margin increase on those.
+So as we shift more into the container trades and the smaller types of trades that we're generating through Latam and Brazil and those types of things, you should start seeing some margin increase on those.
 Then you start compounding it with, you know, potentially changing to the other commodities that might be more beneficial.
-You can't do that overnight, okay?
-But if we wanted to get into, you know, some different type of commodities that have better margins, we can start to do that.
+You can't do that overnight.
+But if we wanted to get into some different type of commodities that have better margins, we can start to do that.
 And again, that's as you start expanding in these different parts of the world, those things start coming into play.
-As a matter of fact, in part of Q1 and now into Q2, we're starting to see some other commodities come into play, like sunflower seeds and those type of things, right?
-That are there.
-So you combine that with, you know, getting the farm operations up and running and some of the other, you know, initiatives we have going on, we think we'll see some margin increase, but it's hard for us to predict it exactly, obviously, with the different volatile markets that are out there.
+As a matter of fact, in part of Q1 and now into Q2, we're starting to see some other commodities come into play like sunflower seeds and those types of things that are there.
+So you combine that with getting the farm operations up and running and some of the other initiatives we have going on, we think we'll see some margin increase, but it's hard for us to predict it exactly, obviously with the different volatile markets that are out there.

 speaker

-Okay, that's helpful.
-And the last question for me, just in terms of some of the credit terms that you made reference to and it potentially causing you to rationalize some of your customer base.
+Okay.
+That's helpful.
+And the last question for me, just in terms of some of the credit turns they made reference to, and it potentially causing you to rationalize some of your customer base.
 I mean, there's, is there any type of AR issue that you guys were having?
-It doesn't look like there was any, like, doubtful accounts on the balance sheet and AR kind of came down.
+It doesn't look like there was any like doubtful accounts on the balance sheet and AR kind of came down.
 So could you just expand on that commentary that you made?

 speaker